calvn/go-tradier/README.md

   client := tradier.NewClient(tc)

-  // list all repositories for the authenticated user profile, _, err := client.User.Profile()
+  // Returns the profile of the user profile, _, err := client.User.Profile()
 }
 ```